 3. A hearing where, after some questions to ensure that you have complied with the process, the judge officially orders your original name changed to your new name.

 The process for changing the gender marker on your Ohio driver’s license consists of a few steps that require significant documentation:

 1. Call the main office of the Ohio BMV (located in Columbus) to request the "Declaration of Gender Change" form.
 The main office number is: 1-614-752-7500.
-(This form is not yet available online, and will not be until it is officially assigned a form identification number by the Ohio BMV.)
+This form can also be found and downloaded online at www.bmv.ohio.gov/doc-forms.aspx.

 2. The "Declaration of Gender Change" form will be mailed to the requester.

 3. The individual requesting the gender marker change will need to have their physician, psychologist or therapist complete and sign the "Declaration of Gender Change" form.
 (Licensed Physicians, Psychologists and Therapists are the only ones allowed to sign this form.
 To be qualified, the medical professional must attest that the transition is being conducted in accordance with the guidelines set forth in the World Professional Association for Transgender Health’s (WPATH) Standards of Care, formally known as the Henry Benjamin Standards of Care).

 4. Completed forms should be mailed or faxed to: Ohio Bureau of Motor Vehicles Attn: License Control P.O.
 Box 16784 Columbus, Ohio 43216-6784 Phone: 1-614-752-7500 Fax: 1-614-752-7987 **NOTE: Don't forget to make a copy of the paperwork for your records.
 Turn-around and processing time is 7-10 business days.